feldera/feldera/benchmark/feldera-sql/benchmarks/tiktok/README.md

 1. Ensure that you have Feldera is running.
 2. Ensure that you have Kafka running.
 3. Set the environment variable `MAX_EVENTS` to the number of events to generate.
    `MAX_EVENTS=100000000`
+4. Set the environment variable `BOOTSTRAP_SERVERS` to point to the Kafka port `BOOTSTRAP_SERVERS=localhost:9092`
-4. Run `generate.bash`. (`source generate.bash`)
+5. Run `generate.bash`. (`source generate.bash`)
-5. Run the `feldera/benchmark/feldera-sql/run.py` script as follows:
+6. Run the `feldera/benchmark/feldera-sql/run.py` script as follows:

 ```sh
 cd feldera/benchmark/feldera-sql